- Are You Called?

 Pulpit supply and recorded preaching resources have been and will continue to be provided by colleagues and the Cabinet.
 Please use them as appropriate to your context.
 Where they are not useful, consider reaching out to your deacon, extension ministry, ecumenical, and retired colleagues for pulpit supply and respite.
 Contact information for clergy is available here.
 Beyond your own circles, if you don’t know where to seek these names, your district office can often provide a list of available preachers and leaders.

 Many spiritual directors have enthusiastically embraced the opportunities to offer their guidance via zoom, so you are no longer limited by geography (or commuting time) when looking for a person to fill this role.
 You can find two different collections of spiritual directors here and here, and you can read testimonies here from persons who have benefited from spiritual direction--including those who were initially reluctant to start!
 The Board has approved a special block grant for clergy and lay assigned who begin work with a spiritual director in 2021.
-Complete the MEF online application; for OR-ID members, all you need to do is show evidence that you have or will begin a relationship with a spiritual director in 2021, and the BOM will grant you money for the first six monthly sessions.
+Complete the MEF online application; for OR-ID members, all you need to do is show evidence that you have or will begin a relationship with a spiritual director in 2021 or 2022, and the BOM will grant you money for the first six monthly sessions.

 Greater Northwest Coping Resources